Activities & Prep

 Get ready for College!

 Your first day of school is coming soon.
-We have a series of activities to get you excited, and online preparation to get you prepared.
+We have a series of activities to get you excited and provide online preparation to help you get ready.

 Activities and Workshops